 Child Screams and Runs Around the Classroom When Asked to Put Montessori Activities Away

 I have a child in the class who just turned three.
 Very smart.
 His parents are bilingual.
-Repeats words, phrases or sentences you say in third person.
+Repeats words, phrases, or sentences you say in the third person.
 He can sit down and do work but when he is done he would start screaming or running around the room wall to wall.
 Then would have a hard time going back to work.
-He has a fascination on fans and makes fan out of most if the materials.
+He has a fascination with fans and makes fans out of most of the materials.
 Recently he has been pulling hair in random no apparent reason and no show of emotions toward the child.
-Are these sign of something about the child or just simply a child lacking communication skills which will come soon.
+Are these signs of something about the child or just simply a child lacking communication skills that will come soon.
 Thanks.

 So what to do at school?
 When we encountered this problem, we gave group lessons on how to put your work away.
 We'd ring the bowl, have everyone stop and look, while one of the teachers took out a material, did the activity, and then put it away (Montessori Social Grace and Courtesy).
 Then, the teacher picks a child to have a turn.
 Do this once a day for a few days.